giacomosirri/nats-on-scaleway-poc/README.md

 There is no subdivision of the subscribers into separate specialied groups.
 Instead, every subscriber can read every message, regardless of the topic the message belongs to.
 This architectural decision automatically ensures a fair and efficient use of the available compute resources, even in case of wildly different sensor sampling rates.

 Of course, saving data to the NATS internal storage is not enough to achieve our end goals.
-There needs to be another service that aggregates data across the sensors at a common point in time, and writes a consistent, time-stamped record to a database.
+There needs to be another service that aggregates data across the sensors at a common point in time, and writes a consistent, time-stamped record to the database.
 This is exactly what the aggregator does.

 When records are written to the PostgreSQL database, the user can access and visualize them on Grafana by connecting via browser to the Grafana service endpoint.